dsc-courses/dsc80-2022-sp/calendar.md

 ### In-Person Office Hours (<a style="color:chocolate; text-decoration: none">orange</a>)

 Most office hours are held in-person (shown in orange in the calendar below, starting with [IP], which stands for "in-person").
 These are held on the second floor of the east wing of the **San Diego Supercomputer Center 📍 ([map](https://map.concept3d.com/?id=1005#!m/165141))**.
 Enter SDSC from the main entrance on Hopkins Drive, take the elevator up to the second floor, turn left at the kitchen, and meet in the common area.
-You will need a code to enter the building; the code is TBD.
+You will need a code to enter the building; the code is in [this Campuswire post](https://campuswire.com/c/G325FA25B/feed/13).
 Make sure to hit the # key after typing in the code.

 ### Remote Office Hours (<a style="color:green; text-decoration: none">green</a>)